Ezku/equanimous-tribble/content/4-conclusions/3-evaluation.md

   - ensuring that the findings can be traced to the data: audit trail of inference \citep{lincoln1985naturalistic}
   - this is afforded by the rich description of the empirical study results

+According to \citet{lecompte1982problems}, credibility is dependent on an ethnographical study's capability to resolve external and internal design problems

+- the extent to which conclusions represent reality is called validity by \citet{lecompte1982problems}, who divide it into categories of internal and external validity
+  - whether constructs devised by researchers represent categories of human experience that occur
+  - internal validity is the extent to which observations are authentic representations
+  - external validity is the degree to which representations may be compared legitimately across groups